Reddit, Snap, Instagram, and more are encouraging U.S. voter registration

-Today is National Voter Registration Day in the U.S., and a bevy of tech companies are adding in in-app features to ensure their users know how to register to vote before the midterm elections.
+Today is National Voter Registration Day in the U.S., and a bevy of tech companies are adding in in-app features to ensure their users know how to register to vote in time for the midterm elections.
 Here’s a roundup of some of the changes you might see to your favorite apps and websites starting today.

 - Snap: The ephemeral camera company has partnered with TurboVote to allow users to register to vote within Snapchat.
 Those who are older than 18 years old and reside in the U.S. will see a link to register on their profile starting today.
 Snapchat also created filters that users can add to their photos and videos encouraging their friends to register.